Tuition and fees paid by someone other than the student (employer, organization, etc.) is considered a third-party sponsor.

 It is your (the student's) responsibility to:

-- Be aware that tuition payment is due upon registration.
+- Be aware that tuition payment is due by the payment deadline.

 - Notify Tarrant County College's Business Services Office each term if a sponsor will cover tuition.